 If the cash generated by operations is insufficient to fund our future operating requirements, we will need to raise additional funds through public or private equity or debt financings.
 Such financing may not be available to us when needed, or if available, may not be available on terms that are favorable to us and could result in significant dilution to the holdings of our stockholders.
 Furthermore, any such debt financing is likely to include financial and other covenants that may impede our ability to react to changes in the economy or industry.
-Although we are in discussions with various possible funding sources and have executed a term sheet, we have no commitments for any such financing at this time.
-If adequate financing is not available when needed, we may be required to implement cost-cutting strategies, delay production, curtail research and development efforts or implement other measures, which may adversely affect our overall results of operations and financial condition.
+We currently rely upon a \$10 million line of credit based on the Company's accounts receivable and inventory in order to fund the Company's operations.
+If adequate financing is not available when needed, or if the Company fails to satisfy financial covenants included in the line of credit, the Company may be required to implement cost-cutting strategies, delay production, curtail research and development efforts or implement other measures, which may adversely affect our overall results of operations and financial condition.